What Is Choline? Brain Boosting Benefits | SANEMD - SANE:MD

 Choline is essential for the proper transportation of fat from the liver to the cells throughout the body.

-Fatty liver disease can lead to cirrhosis of the liver and live failure.
+Choline deficiency can result in liver dysfunction, including elevated liver enzymes and impaired fat metabolism.
+Fatty liver disease can lead to cirrhosis of the liver and liver failure.
 It is also a risk factor for liver cancer.

 And guess what?